nikos-karagkiozis/demand_forecaster/APPLICATION_FLOW.md

 - Model artifact: `model.joblib` saved to Vertex AI pipeline artifacts (if using pipelines) and/or uploaded to GCS (if configured).
 - Online prediction: requests go to Vertex AI Endpoint and responses are returned to the caller; not stored by default.
 - Batch prediction (optional): if you run `scripts/batch_predict.py` with BigQuery output configured, predictions are written to BigQuery; if configured for GCS output, predictions are written to the specified GCS prefix.

 ---

+## FAQ

+- **Can I register a model using a path under `PIPELINE_ROOT`?**
+  - Technically yes, but it’s discouraged because pipeline-run cleanup could delete artifacts and break serving.
+Promote models to a stable `gs://.../models/...` URI before registration.

+- **Is the model uploaded twice during registration?**
+  - No. The pipeline uploads the file once to the models directory in GCS.
+Registration stores a pointer to that URI; it does not duplicate the file.

+- **Where is the compiled pipeline JSON stored?**
+  - Locally as `forecast_pipeline.json` when you compile.
+It references `PIPELINE_ROOT` in its `defaultPipelineRoot`, but the JSON itself is not stored in `PIPELINE_ROOT`.

+- **How do KFP artifact parameters work?**
+  - Output artifacts receive an injected path (`dsl.OutputPath(...)`) to write to; input artifacts are accessed via `.path` on `dsl.Input[...]` parameters.
+KFP mirrors these under `PIPELINE_ROOT`.

+---